nasa-nccs-hpda/astrotime/README.md

 There is a good summary of the equations implemented in this project in the appendix of [Witt & Schumann (2005)](https://www.researchgate.net/publication/200033740_Holocene_climate_variability_on_millennial_scales_recorded_in_Greenland_ice_cores).
 The wavelet synthesis transform generates two features described by equations A10 and A11.
 The wavelet analysis transform generates three features by computing weighted scalar products (equation A3) between the signal values and the sinusoid basis functions described by equation A5.
-Equation A7 shows the relationship between the analysis and synthesis coefficients.
 Futher mathematical detail can be found in [Foster (1996)](https://articles.adsabs.harvard.edu/pdf/1996AJ....112.1709F).

 ## Conda environment